The seasons, Book 1 Available on AMAZON for .99 cents during the 1st week of October.

 If my parents are here… then who is up there, and who am I?

-“You weren’t supposed to see this yet,” my mother said in her sweet voice.
+“You weren’t supposed to see this yet,” my mother said.
 “This is the joy.
-This is all of their happiness and life bottled up, preserved in jars that will keep us alive and happy for many years to come,” she glanced at my father, then looked down at their hands that embraced, “You don’t need to trouble yourself with this right now.
-We’ll tell you everything when the time is right.”
+This is all of their happiness and life bottled up, preserved in jars that will keep us alive for many years to come.”

 Slowly, they stepped toward me.
-I was torn between them nearing me or walking back against the jars.
+I was torn between nearing them or walking back toward the jars.
 I froze and closed my eyes.
-Then, with nowhere to go, my legs folded, and I slowly crouched to the floor, quivering with fear.
+Then, with nowhere to run, my legs folded, and I slowly crouched to the floor, quivering, hoping this was a dream.
 As I held my breath, they cradled me in a smothering hug and lifted me up.

-“Everything is going to be fine, son,” my father said confidently as his strong hands urged me to stand, “Let’s go back upstairs.”
+“Everything is going to be fine, son,” my father said.
+“Let’s go back upstairs.”

-They steered me toward the steps, and my mother’s calm voice spoke words of encouragement.
-Again, I felt numb, not from emptiness, but with the truth, with the completeness of everything which finally made sense.
-We climbed up the stairs as my mother’s warm hand led the way.
-My father grabbed two bottles of champagne and something of a calm normalness happened between us.
+They steered me toward the steps, matching my weak small steps.
+My mother’s calm voice spoke words of encouragement.
+Again, I felt numb, not from emptiness, but with the truth, with the completeness of everything, which finally made sense.
+We climbed the steps as my mother’s warm hand led the way.
+My father grabbed two bottles of champagne.
+His firm hand pushed me from behind.
+Something of a calmness happened between us.
 Above, we reentered the dining room.
-There, I was once again surrounded by what I believed to be my loving family.
+There I was, once again, surrounded by what appeared to be my loving family.
 The young cousins continued to play, and I pretended to play along as best I could.
 We toasted to life and everyone around me reveled in the moment’s joy and slowly I resigned to the idea that I was one of them, whatever that was.

 My face freezes as I peer out from my mountain cave overlooking the village.
 The cold seizes me with shivers as my breaths quiver from sadness and anger.